samjaninf/OFN-User-Guide---Master/basic-features/shopfront/order-cycle/order-cycles-for-producers.md

 **Name \(**_**required**_**\):** Choose a name for this order cycle.
 This will only be visible to you, so it can be named anything which is meaningful for you.
 We recommend that you follow a consistent naming protocol e.g FoodHub\_Week27\_2014.

-**Orders Open:** This is the date at which your OFN store will be open, and start to accept orders.
+**Orders Open:** This is the date at which your Harvest To Order store will be open, and start to accept orders.

-**Orders Close:** This is the date when your OFN store will close, and stop accepting orders.
+**Orders Close:** This is the date when your Harvest To Order store will close, and stop accepting orders.
 If you intend to have an order cycle which is continuously open, select a close date which is well into the future.

 **Schedules:** leave blank unless implementing [Subscriptions](../../subscriptions/).